Eigenvalue falls in thin broken quantum strips: Near field operator

-As for $A^\eps$ in (\ref{DefAeps}), one can explicit $\mathcal{D}(A^\Om)$ by using the theory of regularity of solutions to elliptic problems in domains with singular geometries (see the calculus in (\ref{CalculSingularites})).
-The continuous spectrum of $A^\Om$ coincides with the ray $[\pi^2;+\infty)$.
-When $\alpha = 0$ (straight end), the Poincar\'e-Friedrichs inequality in the variable $Y\in(0;1)$ integrated with respect to $X\in(0;+\infty)$, together with the minimum principle, ensure that the discrete spectrum of $A^\Om$, denoted by $\sigma_{\mrm{d}}(A^\Om)$, is empty.
+From the minimum principle (see \textit{e.g.} \cite[Thm.\,10.2.1]{BiSo87}), we deduce that $\sigma_{\mrm{d}}(A^\Om)=\emptyset$ because the Rayleigh quotient cannot be smaller that $\pi^2$.
 On the other hand, for all $\alpha \in (0;\pi/2)$, it is known from \cite{ABGM91} that $A^\Om$ has at least one eigenvalue below its continuous spectrum (see also \cite{Naza12a} for more general shapes and dimensions).
 Using that extending $\Om$ by reflection with respect to $\Gamma$ provides a V-shaped domain, we can exploit the results from \cite{NaSh14} (see also \cite{DaRa12} as well as the amendments in \cite{Naza14c}) to get information on $\mu_1$, the smallest eigenvalue of $A^\Om$, as well as on the multiplicity of the discrete spectrum.
 In particular, in these works it is shown that the function $\alpha\mapsto \mu_1(\alpha)$ is smooth and strictly decreasing on $(0;\pi/2)$.
 Additionally, we have

 where $\#(\cdot)$ stands for the cardinality of a set.
 The third limit of (\ref{defAlpha}) means that the multiplicity of the discrete spectrum of $A^\Om$ can be made as large as desired for very sharp tips.
-According to \cite{Grie08}, the properties of (\ref{PbSpectralZoom}) with $\mu$ coinciding with the threshold of the continuous spectrum of $A^\Om$ are determinant in the asymptotics of the eigenvalues of $A^\eps$ above the normalized threshold $\pi^2/\eps^2$ as $\eps\to0$.
-This leads us to study the problem
+According to \cite{Grie08}, the properties of (\ref{PbSpectralZoom}) with $\mu$ coinciding with the threshold of the continuous spectrum of $A^\Om$ are determinant in the asymptotics of the eigenvalues of $A^\eps$ above the normalized threshold $\pi^2/\eps^2$ as $\eps\to0$ (see after (\ref{NearField})).
+This leads us to consider the problem